Love (2015 film): Production

 Initially, Noé wanted the then-married couple Monica Bellucci and Vincent Cassel to play the leads, but they took issue with the explicit, unsimulated sex.

 Love is the screen debut of the film's two main actresses, Muyock and Kristin.
 Noé met them in a club.
 He found Karl Glusman for the role of Murphy through a mutual friend.
 The budget of the film was approximately €2.6 million.
 Principal photography took place in Paris.
 Noé has said that the film's screenplay was seven pages long.

 In a pre-release interview with Marfa Journal, Noé implied that the film would have an explicitly sexual feel.
 He asserted that it would "give guys a hard-on and make girls cry".

 The film is notable for its unsimulated sex scenes.
 According to NPR, "roughly half of Gaspar Noe's Love consists of raw, unsimulated sex acts – presented in 3D, no less".
 In most cases, the sex scenes were also not choreographed.

 Gaspar Noé said that some of the sex scenes in the film are real while others are simulated.
 The director also preferred not to reveal which ones were simulated and leave the possibility to the spectators to detect the true from the false.
 "I think the experience of sex should be represented in all its power - instead of being caricatured as it is too often", he explained before specifying that he also did according to wants and needs of the actors: "I also composed with the limits of the actors.
 For Karl Glusman (Murphy), the representation of ejaculation was done in a natural way; actresses experience this differently and I respected their limits."

 Release

-The week before its debut at the 2015 Cannes Film Festival, the film's U.S. distribution rights were acquired by Alchemy.
+Love was selected to be screened out of competition in the Midnight Screenings section at the 68th Cannes Film Festival, where it had its world premiere on 20 May 2015.
+The week before its debut at Cannes, the film's U.S. distribution rights were acquired by Alchemy.
 It was selected to be screened in the Vanguard section of the 2015 Toronto International Film Festival.
 The film also screened in The International Film Festival of Kerala, held in Thiruvananthapuram, India.

 The film was refused a license to be screened in Russia.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 40% with an average rating of 5.1/10, based on 94 reviews.
+On Rotten Tomatoes, the film holds an approval rating of 41% with an average rating of 5.1/10, based on 97 reviews.
 The website's critics consensus reads: "Love sees writer-director Gaspar Noé delivering some of his warmest and most personal work; unfortunately, it's also among his most undeveloped and least compelling."
-On Metacritic, the film has a weighted average score of 51 out of 100, based on 27 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 51 out of 100, based on 27 critics, indicating "mixed or average" reviews.

+Some critics and audiences were shocked by the film's graphic sexual content, including the opening sex scene which inspired audiences to film their reactions to the opening scene and share them on social media.